 1) Define your brand

-In the hair and beauty industry, it’s all about the image, and your brand should be no exception.
+In the hair and beauty industry, it’s all about image, and your brand should be no exception.
 Branding can help you to attract your ideal client.
-A strategic brand includes things like your name, logo, store design and street appeal, location, customer communication, website and of course, the look and feel of your social channels.
+A strategic brand includes things like your name, logo, store design and street appeal, location, customer communication, website, and of course, the look and feel of your social channels.
 Make sure your brand is consistent across the board.
-Your salon’s interior design should be echoed on your website, your tone of voice on social should be the same as how your staff answer the phones, and so on.
+Your salon’s interior design should be echoed on your website, your tone of voice on social should be the same as how your staff answer the phone, and so on.

 In the hair and beauty industry, it’s all about the image, and your brand should be no exception.